 Democratic Rep. Kihuen reconsidering retirement decision amid sexual harassment allegations

-Fox has confirmed Wednesday that Nevada's Democratic Rep. Ruben Kihuen is reconsidering his decision to not face re-election this fall amid sexual misconduct allegations.
+Fox News confirmed Wednesday that Nevada's Democratic Rep. Ruben Kihuen is reconsidering his decision to not face re-election this fall amid sexual misconduct allegations.

 House Minority Leader Nancy Pelosi called on Kihuen to resign after information surfaced in the fall that Kihuen’s campaign finance director accused him of sexual harassment.
 The woman alleged Kihuen encouraged her to go on dates with him and touched her leg in 2015 and 2016.
 The Democratic Congressional Campaign Committee was aware of the allegations when they supported Kihuen in his 2016 bid.